Catalan Alliance

-Catalan Alliance (Aliança Catalana, Aliança.cat) is a far right political party in Catalonia.
-It is a Catalan pro-independence, anti-immigration and ultranationalist party currently governing the municipality of Ripoll.
+Catalan Alliance (Aliança Catalana, AC) is a far-right, Catalan nationalist, pro-independence, nativist, and liberal-conservative political party in Catalonia.
+It also holds a heavy anti-Spanish and anti-immigration stance.

-At the 2024 Catalan regional election, the party entered the Parliament of Catalonia for the first time, with two seats.
+The party currently holds 2 seats in the Parliament of Catalonia and governs the municipality of Ripoll.

 History

-The party was founded in 2020 by Ripoll Councilor Sílvia Orriols, who left the National Front of Catalonia (FNC) due to her opposition to moderating the party's stance on immigration.
-All FNC members in Ripoll joined Orriols in forming the Catalan Alliance.
+The party was founded in 2020 in Ripoll, a small rural town of Catalonia.
+Sílvia Orriols, then councilor for the National Front of Catalonia (FNC), left the party due to discrepancies regarding its stance on immigration and on the 2017 Catalonia attacks, given that the terrorists were raised in Ripoll and radicalized by the imam of the town's mosque.

+All FNC members in Ripoll joined Sílvia Orriols, and with other colaborators such as Jordi Aragonès they founded Catalan Alliance.
+The nationalist party was founded with the main objective of obtaining Catalan independence, emphasizing on improving public safety and reducing muslim immigration.

-In May 2023, the party won the municipal elections in Ripoll, receiving the most votes in the town and obtaining six councilors.
-On 12 June, the other political forces in the municipality of Ripoll tried to make a pact to prevent Catalan Alliance from governing the municipality, but Together for Catalonia (Junts) ultimately did not participate in the agreement and Orriols was invested as mayor on 17 June 2023.
+The party concurred the 2023 municipal elections in Ripoll, receiving the most votes in the town and obtaining six councilors.
+On 12 June, the other political forces in the municipality of Ripoll tried to make a pact to prevent Catalan Alliance from governing the municipality, but Together for Catalonia (Junts) ultimately did not participate in the agreement and Sílvia Orriols was sworn in as mayor on 17 June 2023.

 In the other two municipalities where the party ran, they obtained two more councilors, one in Manlleu and another in Ribera d'Ondara.
-In the latter municipality, the party's representative, Albert Puig, became mayor in 2024 following a no-confidence motion against the minority government of Francesc Sabanés of the Socialists' Party of Catalonia (PSC).
-Elisabet Jové of the Republican Left of Catalonia (ERC) succeeded Sabanés as mayor, but she stepped down shortly after assuming the role due to maternity leave, handing the mayoralty to Puig.
-Puig held the position for four months, from March to July 2024, until Jové returned from maternity leave.
+In the latter municipality, the party's representative, Albert Puig, assumed the mayor position in 2024 after mayor Elisabet Jové (ERC) stepped down shortly due to maternity leave, handing the mayoralty to Puig from March to July 2024 after having previously supported Jové on a motion of no confidence against the previous mayor.
 Puig governed with the support of councilors elected under the ERC banner.
-After the agreement between Catalan Alliance and the ERC was announced, ERC leadership severed all ties with the Ribera d'Ondara branch of the party.
+However, during that period Puig was kicked out of the party for an homophobic comment on X, calling the LGBT movement "the biggest cancer of Catalonia".